 For some children with low appetite, the very sight of food might be a problem.

 If such is your child’s case, try offering his/her favourite foods initially to get the metabolism running.

 Healthy food can follow once your little one starts accepting the very idea of eating.

 8) Offer small bites

-You should continue offering small bites till they start eating on their own and decide on their bite-size themselves.
+You should continue offering small bites until they start eating on their own and decide on their bite-size themselves.

 9) Yoghurt is a must